aptible/www/src/markdown/legal/privacy.md

 Charles Ballew, CIPP/E

 [legal@aptible.com][1]

-If you’re reading this far: We’re looking for a new DPO, and VP of Compliance.
-Email us if you think you’re up for the job: [we're hiring](/company/).

 Aptible is not established in the EU, however we do maintain a designated EU representative under Article 27 of GDPR: